samuelaguilera/sar-disable-rest-api/readme.txt

 = Requirements =

 * WordPress 4.7 or higher.

+= Usage =

+To disable the REST API completely simply install the plugin from the Plugins page and enable it.

+If you don't want to disable the REST API but require user to be logged in instead, go to Settings -> General page and set the REST API to option to "Logged In Only", and click Save Changes.

+You can change the option back to "Off" if you want to disable the REST API again.

+To return to WordPress default, simply deactivate the plugin.

 == Frequently Asked Questions ==

 = How can I test if the plugin is working? =